Cordell Cleare: Early life

 Cordell Cleare was raised in Harlem, where her family lived for four generations.
-She attended and graduated from Brooklyn Technical High School then attended and graduated from SUNY Empire State College in Manhattan.

 Career

-Cleare worked for over 18 years for New York State Senator Bill Perkins and served as his Chief of Staff for several years.
+Cleare worked for over 18 years for New York State Senator Bill Perkins and served as his chief of staff for several years.
 Cleare has served on the District #3 Community Education Council, and was a Community School Board member for six years.
 In 2008, Cleare campaigned for then-Senator Barack Obama's presidential run.
 In 2012, she supported Obama's run for re-election, and was a delegate to the Democratic National Convention.

 Cleare ran for New York City Council to represent District 9 in 2017, losing to her old boss Perkins.
 She ran again for that seat in 2021, with both her and Perkins losing to Kristin Richardson Jordan.

 On September 25, 2021, Cleare was selected by the Manhattan Democratic Committee to be the Democratic nominee in a special election for New York's 30th State Senate district.
 The district became vacant when incumbent Brian Benjamin was appointed Lieutenant Governor.
 However, it is so heavily Democratic that Cleare was effectively chosen as its next state senator.
 The special election occurred on November 2, 2021, and she won with over 88% of the vote.

 In March 2022, Congress member Carolyn Maloney endorsed State Senator Cleare for reelection.

 Activism

-Cleare was a tenant organizer and then the Chair of the New York City Coalition to End Lead Poisoning.
+Cleare was a tenant organizer and then the chair of the New York City Coalition to End Lead Poisoning.
 She became involved with the organization after her two-year-old son was diagnosed with lead poisoning, an issue she called “completely preventable.”
 Cleare raised awareness about lead poisoning through workshops at schools and community centres, health fairs, and government officials.
 In 1997, Cleare was awarded the New York Public Library’s eleventh annual Brooke Russell Astor Award for her activism work, which included a $10,000 prize.

-Cleare’s advocacy helped create the Childhood Lead Poisoning Prevention Bill that passed in the New York City Council in 2004.
+Cleare's advocacy helped create the Childhood Lead Poisoning Prevention Bill that passed in the New York City Council in 2004.

 Cleare was endorsed by the New York League of Conservation Voters during the 2021 New York City Council election.

-Cleare’s platform for her state senate election included the discontinuation of fossil fuels for the Metropolitan Transit Authority and the protection of green spaces.
+Cleare's platform for her state senate election included the discontinuation of fossil fuels for the Metropolitan Transit Authority and the protection of green spaces.